ColumFreytag/columfreytag.github.com/README.md

 ## About
-Christian achieved an AAAS in Audio Engineering & Midi Music Production at Shoreline Community College He is currently working on a BS in Music Technology at Columbia College Chicago
+Christian achieved an AAAS in Audio Engineering & Midi Music Production at Shoreline Community College

+He is currently working on a BS in Music Technology at Columbia College Chicago

 ### Coding Experience
-Christian has a basic understanding of the following languages
+Christian has a basic understanding of these languages
 - HTML & CSS
 - C#
 - Javascript